Skip to main content

 Key Concepts

-Elium is a platform in Saas, you can access it through a URL and you can only connect to it by invitation from the platform administrator.
+Elium is a platform in SaaS that you can access through a URL, and you can only connect to it by invitation from the platform administrator.
 Once connected to the platform, you become a user of the tool.
-The purpose of a user is to share stories.
-"Story" is Elium's concept for posting content on the platform.
+The primary purpose of a user is to share articles.
+An article is Elium's term for posting content on the platform.

-Elium is structured thanks to spaces and space groups (Enterprise & Corporate functionality).
-When a user posts content on the platform, he must select a space.
-All members of a space have access to the content posted by users.
+Elium is organized through spaces and space groups (Enterprise & Corporate functionality).
+When a user posts content on the platform, they must select a space.
+All members of a space have access to the content shared by users.

-Users can also place one or more keywords on content called tags.
-Tags facilitate access to information in the search.
-All content posted on the platform is indexed in full text in our search engine.
+Users can also assign one or more keywords to content, referred to as tags.
+Tags enhance information retrieval during searches.
+All content posted on the platform is fully indexed in our search engine.

 Structure of Elium